ai-dynamo/examples/deployments/AWS_ECS_vLLM/README.md

 - Choose `Amazon EC2 instances` as the **Launch type** with **Task size** `2 vCPU` and `40 GB`memory
 - Choose `host` as the Network mode.
 - Container name use `dynamo-vLLM-frontend`
 - Add your Image URL and **Yes** for Essential container.
 It can be AWS ECR URL or Nvidia NGC URL.
-If using NGC URL, please also choose **Private registry authentication** and add your Secreate Manager ARN or name.
+If using NGC URL, please also choose **Private registry authentication** and add your Secret Manager ARN or name.
 - Container port

 |Container port|Protocol|Port name| App protocol|